Appendix H: Constants Derived from First Principles

 Testable predictions from Appendix H:

-1. Entropy Prediction: In any system where $H(S) > H(P)$, per-operation precision loss ≈ 0.3% — testable with normalized vs FIM databases
+1. Entropy Prediction: In any system where H(S) > H(P), per-boundary-crossing precision loss ≈ 0.3% — testable with normalized vs FIM databases

 2. Thermodynamic Prediction: Energy dissipated in foreign key translation ≈ 100 pJ per JOIN — measurable with power meters

-4. Cache Prediction: Cache invalidation rate ≈ 0.3% per-operation for normalized systems — observable with perf stat
+4. Cache Prediction: Cache invalidation rate ≈ 0.3% per boundary crossing for normalized systems — observable with perf stat

 All predictions are empirically falsifiable.